Rogue Trader Sniper Build Guide (Operative, Patch 1.6)

-TL;DR: Run entity:operative into entity:bounty-hunter for the best single-target shooter in the game.
-Stack entity:analyse-enemies for the damage multiplier, mark three Prey with entity:hunt-down-the-prey, then fire entity:piercing-shot for a guaranteed crit that over-penetrates clean through everyone you tagged. entity:yrliet ships with this exact chassis, and a protagonist Operative runs it just as hard.
+TL;DR: Run item:operative into item:bounty-hunter for the best single-target shooter in the game.
+Patch 1.6 (the Sixth Gargantuan Update) is the patch that fixed the Operative, so this line is finally pulling the weight its design promised.
+Stack item:analyse-enemies for the damage multiplier, mark three Prey with item:hunt-down-the-prey, then fire item:piercing-shot for a guaranteed crit that over-penetrates clean through everyone you tagged. item:yrliet ships with this exact chassis, and a protagonist Operative runs it just as hard.

 Why the sniper build wins